pskevin/shutter/README.md

 ## Protocol Description
 The node chosen to initiate the Snapshot records its node state and sends snapshot token (-1 in our implementation) to all of its outgoing channels.
 The node starts recording messages from all incoming channels.

 Nodes which receive a snapshot token for the first time, record their node state, set the channel state for their incoming channel from the sender as empty, send a snapshot token to all of their outgoing channels and start recording the channel states for all their incoming channels except for the one coming from the sender of their first snapshot token.
-This all happens atomically, so that no other application-based state chnage can happen in middle.
+This all happens atomically, so that no other application-based state change can happen in middle.

 Nodes which receive a snapshot token after their first time stop recording the channel state at the incoming channel of the token.
 Once all channels are stopped from recording, the node is ready to send its partial snapshot results to the observer.